 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-SGCN were identified utilizing the most current published list of federally endangered, threatened or candidate species and Indiana’s list of endangered species and species of special concern.
+SGCN were identified utilizing the most current published list of federally endangered, threatened or candidate species and Indiana’s list of state endangered and special concern fish and wildlife species.
 These species were cross-referenced with the Indiana Academy of Science Revised Checklist of the Vertebrates of Indiana for species range, relative abundance, season, and status.
-The state list of endangered species and species of special concern are reviewed and updated periodically, using expertise from scientists who study species within the state.
+The state list of endangered and special concern species are reviewed and updated periodically, using expertise from scientists who study these species within the state.
 Data were collected for representative species in all habitats that contained SGCN.
 This allows the habitat information to be used to infer conservation needs for SGCN.
-This will be especially significant for SGCN for which little species – species information is currently known.
+This will be especially significant for SGCN for which little information is currently known.
 Habitat conservation efforts that benefit SGCN will also benefit all other wildlife in those habitats.